microsoft/SymCrypt-OpenSSL/SymCryptProvider/README.md

 ### KeysInUse Logging
 The SymCrypt provider optionally supports [KeysInUse logging](https://github.com/microsoft/KeysInUse-OpenSSL) for monitoring private key usage.
 The primary motivation is for application owners to keep inventory of which certificates and keys are actively being used on their machine.
 The feature is off by default and must be enabled by config.
+If you are building the SymCrypt provider from scratch, the feature also needs to be enabled at compile time by adding the `-DKEYSINUSE_ENABLED=1` to the cmake configuration step.
 KeysInUse configuration is placed in a separate section.
 This section must be referenced in the symcrypt provider section with the `keysinuse` key.
 | Key                   | Description                                                                                                                                   | Default   |
 | -                     | -                                                                                                                                             | -         |
 | enabled               | 0 or 1 to disable or enable keysinuse logging.                                                                                                | 0         |